Starting in the Holy Land

 On a pilgrimage to Israel, I discovered the importance of an experiential faith.
 That is to say, a faith where what you read in scripture becomes as real at the softness of your bed, as engaging as the smell of your favorite dinner, and as alive as an embrace from someone you love.

-With a Masters in Professional Writing from the University of Southern California, Certificate of Theology in Church History from the University of Notre Dame (in progress), and years as a professional web and graphics designer, I desired to build a new type of small group study.
+With a Masters in Professional Writing from the University of Southern California, Certificate of Theology in Church History from the University of Notre Dame, and years as a professional web and graphics designer, I desired to build a new type of small group study.
 The Hagios Study mobile app and printed studies create an experience for small group study that showcases the beauty of scripture and the way it was lived out by our Christian brethren in their time and culture.

 The Hagios Study Team

 We are excited to embark on this adventure with a team of faithful who desire to bring scripture to life in a beautiful and experiential way.
 Our current team includes:

 Kristina comes from the creative world having spent a decade in Hollywood and over 12 years in the web design industry running her own business which she sold in 2020.
-She holds a Masters in Professional Writing from the University of Southern California and is currently completing a Certificate of Theology in Church History from the University of Notre Dame.
+She holds a Masters in Professional Writing from the University of Southern California and a Certificate of Theology in Church History from the University of Notre Dame.
 Kristina, her husband and four children currently live outside Phoenix, Arizona.